tinhbuon1102/carome/wp-content/plugins/my-simple-space/readme.txt

 1. The dashboard widget

 == Changelog ==
+= 1.2.5 =
+* Adjusted \FilesystemIterator::FOLLOW_SYMLINKS on line 227 to \FilesystemIterator::CURRENT_AS_FILEINFO, as it returned the same folder size for wp-content, themes & uploads.
+* Stripping the 2 path variable lines on 220 & 221 (reverting change made in 1.2.4)

 = 1.2.4 =
 * Fixed issue in the mss_dir_size function which caused a fatal exception when it tries to access a file path, instead of a folder path.
 Thanks @idempotent for pointing this out.